-It depends on your type of installation:
+It depends on your type of Iowa solar energy system installation:

 - Grid Connected – the energy you consume is provided by two sources; your solar array and the utility.
 In order to maintain safety, when the electric grid goes down, the inverters turn off.
 When the grid comes back online, the inverters turn back on automatically.
 Currently, this is the least cost installation if you have easy access to utility provided electricity.
 It is also the most common installation in the United States.
 (No)

 - Off-Grid (or stand alone) – this is a solar array with a storage solution such as batteries.
 Pricing continues to drop, but it is still a fairly expensive option and only makes sense in certain installations.
 (Yes)

 - Hybrid – this uses a combination of the previous options.
 The storage is typically smaller and for shorter use periods.
 Existing Grid Connected projects have the ability to be converted to a Hybrid with the addition of new equipment and energy storage.
 (Yes)

 Q: Do I need to remove snow from my modules in the winter?

 The modules and mounting structure for your Iowa solar energy system are designed to handle the weight of snow.
 In addition, the sun and angle of the modules promote self-clearing.
 You should never try to climb on a structure to clean it when the surface has snow or ice; energy production during the winter is much lower than summer.
 Any additional energy gained is not worth the effort or risk.